fantana21/SoftwareDevelopment/GitAndGitHubGuidelines.md

   about a problem.
 In that case, the title should briefly describe the problem, e.g., "Firing solver sometimes crashes after startup".

+> [!TIP]
+>
-> **Note**: To enforce the first two points, go to Settings > General > Pull Requests.
+> To enforce the first two points, go to Settings > General > Pull Requests.
+Check "Allow
-> Check "Allow merge commits" and under "Default commit message" choose "Pull request
+> merge commits" and under "Default commit message" choose "Pull request title".
+Uncheck
-> title".
-Uncheck "Allow squash merging" and "Allow rebase merging".
+> "Allow squash merging" and "Allow rebase merging".

 TODO: Once we have customized the issue types for our organization, require choosing one for each new issue.